 Step 2: Dice the fruit from the hollowed out half and the remaining half of the pineapple.
 Set aside hollowed pineapple and pecans.

 Step 3: Blend remaining ingredients by mixer (easiest) or by hand.
+Add in the diced pineapple.

 Step 5: Decorate with plate garnishes such as sliced oranges, kumquat and tropical flowers.
 It’s really the garnishes that make this dish adorable, so have fun with it!
 I used silk flowers, orange slices and plums.
 Kumquat, coconut and grapefruit would also be adorable!